Practice Area

 This page covers a focused service.
 For the broader editorial practice area, see Owner Disputes in Tennessee.

-Shareholder dispute work spans the doctrinal range of closely held corporation conflicts: minority-oppression claims and statutory remedies, books-and-records demands, fiduciary-duty allegations against directors or controlling shareholders, derivative actions, and shareholder-buyout negotiations.
+These fights run the doctrinal range of closely held corporate conflict: minority-oppression claims and their statutory remedies, books-and-records demands, fiduciary-duty allegations against directors or controlling shareholders, derivative actions, and shareholder-buyout negotiations.
+The recurring stories are a minority owner frozen out of decisions, a controlling shareholder accused of self-dealing, a deadlocked board, and a family-business succession that curdles into oppression litigation.

 Service area